 Aspect/ Category Element of Aspect/Category Trigger/ Response Condition Green Condition Amber Condition Red Water discharged from the site post-mining Trigger Water quality monitoring during post-mining phase indicates water discharged from site is comparable to surrounding analogue sites and suitable for receiving waters, aquatic ecology and riparian vegetation.
 Water quality monitoring during post-mining phase indicates that water discharged from site is not yet comparable to surrounding analogue sites and suitable for receiving waters, aquatic ecology and riparian vegetation, but does not pose a risk to achieving completion criteria.
 Water quality monitoring during post-mining phase indicates that water discharged from site continues to show a declining trend in comparison to surrounding analogue sites and is not suitable for receiving waters, aquatic ecology and riparian vegetation and on-site intervention is required to achieve completion criteria.
 Response No response required.
 Continue monitoring program.
 Review trends of water quality monitoring results and review requirement for active management measures or remediation.
 Implement any recommendations.
 Engage suitably qualified person to investigate possible reasons for poor water quality issues, and to provide recommendations for remediation.
 Implement remediation recommendation as soon as possible.
-Groundwater Groundwater level and quality Trigger Groundwater level and groundwater quality monitoring results are below relevant trigger levels defined in the MPO Groundwater Management Plan (GWMP).
-As per Section 7 'Groundwater Impact Trigger Levels' of the GWMP, an investigation is triggered when: A groundwater level measurement at a relevant alluvial monitoring bore falls below the trigger value specified within Table 10 of the GWMP.
-A monitoring bore records an electrical conductivity or pH value above (or outside the range of) the trigger values specified in Table 12 of the GWMP at three successive monitoring rounds.
-Response No response required.
+Groundwater Groundwater level and quality Trigger Groundwater level and groundwater quality monitoring results are below relevant trigger levels defined in the MPO Groundwater Management Plan (GWMP). investigation is triggered when: A groundwater level measure bore falls below the trigger va GWMP.
+A monitoring bore records an empact Trigger Levels' of the GWMP, an ement at a relevant alluvial monitoring alue specified within Table 10 of the electrical conductivity or pH value of) the trigger values specified in Table cessive monitoring rounds.
+Re No response required.
 Continue monitoring program.
-Conduct Groundwater Investigations in accordance with 'Groundwater Level Response Protocol' or 'Groundwater Quality Response Protocol' as described in Section 3.2 of the SGWRP, and implement response measure identified by investigation, if required.
+Conduct Groundwater Investigations in accordance with 'Groundw Level Response Protocol' or 'Groundwater Quality Response Prot as described in Section 3.2 of the SGWRP, and implement response measure identified by investigation, if required.